XAI-ANITI/ethik/README.md

 y_pred = pd.Series(model.predict_proba(X_test)[:, 1], name='>$50k')
 ```

-We can now fit an `Explainer` using the features from the test set.
-This will analyze the distribution of each feature and build a set of `lambda` coefficients which can be used to explain model predictions.
+We can now initialize an `Explainer` using the default parameters.

 ```python
 import ethik